Kimbix/single_gpu_passthrough_for_all/README.md

 Group 16:
 	2d:00.1 Audio device [0403]: Advanced Micro Devices, Inc. [AMD/ATI] Navi 10 HDMI Audio[1002:ab38]
 ```
-You have to (USUALLY) search for a VGA compatible controller and for a HDMI Audio.
+You have to (USUALLY) search for a VGA compatible controller and for HDMI Audio.

 #### NOTE: Several situations can happen when executing the script, I will name the ones I know about:
   - The GPU and it's sound device are in diferent IOMMU groups, this is of no importance and you should proceed normally
   -  The GPU and it's sound device are in the same IOMMU group, this is completely normal and you should give zero atention to this fact.